codeaudit/SayKitSDK/Tour/05-conversation-topics.md

 ### Defining Audio Output

-Topics conform to the `SAYAudioEventSource` protocol, so they can post event sequences relevant only to their part of the interface.
+Topics conform to the `SAYAudioEventSource` protocol, so they can post event sequences localized to only their part of the interface.

 For example, a shopping app may need to present a list of product titles to the user.
 Let's wrap this up in a `SAYConversationTopic` subclass called `ProductListTopic`, and give it a method that speaks a list of product titles: